kirbaintkirb/worldbuilding-obsidian/src/GEOGRAPHY/Chroma.md

 A long time ago, before the [[Fractured Era]], the world used to be called Aeden.

 While Rose script has not been fully translated , Aeden is presumed refer to 'the Garden' or 'the territory'.
-But after the [[Paroxysm]] and, all mention of  the Old World's name disappeared from history, instead today called being Chroma or Varna.
+But after the [[Stentorian Ruin]] and, all mention of  the Old World's name disappeared from history, instead today called being Chroma or Varna.